1. Hikurangi: New Zealand Government amnesty allows illicit cannabis into legal industry

 “We plan to compete directly with GW Pharmaceuticals because we have the patents, the technology and the know-how to do just that, which is unheard of,” Heriot said.
 “We’re a small, privately-owned company and can move forward very rapidly and pivot on a dime to enter this marketplace, which is what our goal is in doing.
 It’s exciting times ahead.”

-Researchers like Heriot, Moskowitz and others in the consortium are hopeful that THCV can go the way of another cannabinoid known commonly as CBD, cannabidiol, in the medical world.
+Researchers like Heriot, Moskowitz and others in the consortium are hopeful that THCV can go the way of another cannabinoid known commonly as CBD used in products just like these delta 9 gummies, cannabidiol, in the medical world.

 In June, the U.S. Food and Drug Administration’s approved a cannabis-based epilepsy drug Epidiolex, which medical cannabis supporters are hoping is signaling a potential shift in tolerance for cannabis’ pharmaceutical uses.